New Jersey School Administrator Residency

-The NJ Department of Education (NJDOE) has assigned NJASA with the responsibility to administer the School Administrator Residency Program (SARP) in accordance with its requirements.
+The NJ Department of Education (NJDOE) has assigned NJASA the responsibility to administer the NJ School Administrator Residency Program (SARP) in accordance with its requirements.
+Accordingly, NJASA will certify successful mentor training participants who will then be authorized to recommend standard certification for school administrator residents who satisfy the NJSARP requirements.

-Since the program relies heavily upon the role of the mentor, NJASA conducts annual training sessions, leading to NJDOE authorization as a mentor.
+NJASA conducts periodic mentor training sessions, leading to NJDOE authorization as a mentor.
 To qualify for training, individuals must:

 1. Have served a minimum of five years under the Standard School Administrator Certificate as a superintendent, assistant superintendent, or director;